Kaishu Yamazaki

-Kaishu Yamazaki (山崎 海秀, Yamazaki Kaishū) is a Japanese professional footballer who plays as a defensive midfielder for Philippines Football League club Kaya–Iloilo.
+Kaishu Yamazaki (山崎 海秀, Yamazaki Kaishū) is a Japanese professional footballer who plays as a defensive midfielder for Malaysian Football League club Kuching City.

 Club career

 Youth

 Yamazaki spent a season of his youth career in Germany with Darmstadt 98's U19 team in 2015.

 Albirex Niigata Singapore

 He signed for Albirex Niigata (S) from Iwaki FC for the 2018 Singapore Premier League.
 He made his debut for the White Swans in the 2018 Singapore Community Shield, winning his first piece of silverware in the process, after helping his team defeat Tampines Rovers 2–1.
 In total, he made 44 appearances for Albirex in all competitions, helping them land a domestic treble.
 At the end of the season, he was one of only four players to be retained by the White Swans.

 Yamazaki played well in the 2019 Singapore Premier League season and was called up for the Sultan of Selangor's Cup to represent the Singapore Selection team.
 At the end of the season, he was also nominated for the Young Player of the Season award.